OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 *   Partners (other companies with whom you have a relationship).
 These Partners might include (depending on what services you use): your TV or Internet service provider, or other streaming media device providers who make our service available on their device. mobile phone carriers or other companies who provide services to you and collect payment for the Netflix service for distribution to us. and voice assistant platform providers who enable interaction with our service via voice commands. and

-*   Other sources: service providers who support our business and publicly-available sources, specifically, public posts on social media platforms and information about Internet Service Providers (ISPs) used by members to access Netflix through public databases associating IP addresses with ISPs.
+*   Other sources: service providers who support our business including security and payment service providers, and publicly-available sources, specifically, public posts on social media platforms and information about Internet Service Providers (ISPs) used by members to access Netflix through public databases associating IP addresses with ISPs.

 Your rights under the CCPA

-*   You have the right to know: what categories and specific pieces of CCPA personal information have been collected about you. the categories of sources from which CCPA personal information are collected. our business or commercial purpose for collecting, using, or disclosing CCPA personal information. the categories of third parties with whom we share CCPA personal information. the categories of CCPA personal information we have disclosed about you for a business purpose.
+*   You have the right to request that we disclose: what categories and specific pieces of CCPA personal information have been collected about you. the categories of sources from which CCPA personal information are collected. our business or commercial purpose for collecting, using, or disclosing CCPA personal information. the categories of third parties with whom we share CCPA personal information. the categories of CCPA personal information we have disclosed about you for a business purpose.
 We do not sell personal information.

 *   You have a right to receive a copy of the specific CCPA personal information we have collected about you.

 *   You have a right to deletion of your CCPA personal information, subject to exceptions under the CCPA.

-*   We will not discriminate against you based on your exercise any of your CCPA rights.
+*   You have a right not to receive discriminatory treatment for exercising any of your CCPA rights.
+We will not discriminate against you based on your exercise of any of your CCPA rights.

 You can assert these rights only where we receive a verified request from you.
-To make requests, or if you have a question regarding our privacy practices, please contact our Data Protection Officer/Privacy Office at privacy@netflix.com.
+For information on how to exercise your rights, please see the Your Information and Rights section above.

+If you are a consumer under the CCPA and wish to contact us through an authorized agent, the authorized agent can submit a request on your behalf at privacy@netflix.com along with a statement signed by you certifying that the agent is authorized to act on your behalf.
+In order to verify the request and your identity, we may ask you to verify your identity.
+For more information about how to access your information, including our verification process, please reference this help article help.netflix.com/node/100624.

+If you do not own a Netflix account, we may not be able to respond to requests to exercise rights under CCPA, including the right to know or delete CCPA personal information.
+Because we only collect limited information about individuals without an account, we are unable to verify requests from non-accountholders to the standard required by the CCPA.

 To see the prior version of this document, please go to www.netflix.com/privacyupdates.

-**Last Updated:** January 1, 2020
+**Last Updated:** July 1, 2020